nickpetrov/nix-rn/README.md

 ### produce source-map for android and upload it to sentry automaticaly (need done because of Hermes)

-1. change line 27 at script scripts/sentry-sourcemaps.sh - replace "win64-bin" with your current sestem(OS-BIN is osx-bin, win64-bin, or linux64-bin, depending on which operating system you are using.)
+1. change line 27 at script scripts/sentry-sourcemaps.sh - replace "win64-bin" with your current system(OS-BIN is osx-bin, win64-bin, or linux64-bin, depending on which operating system you are using.)
 2. run script `yarn run post-build`

 ### produce source-map for sentry manualy (optionally)